GeneralBots/AzureADPasswordReset.gbapp/README.md

 ## License & Warranty

-General Bots Copyright (c) Pragmatismo.io.
+General Bots Copyright (c) pragmatismo.cloud.
 All rights reserved.
 Licensed under the AGPL-3.0.

 According to our dual licensing model, this program can be used either